RLHF May Not Reflect Genuine Preferences: Introduction

 We make three core claims.
-First, not all annotation responses are preferences.
-Responses can reflect non-attitudes, constructed preferences, or measurement artifacts, each requiring fundamentally different treatment.
-Second, validity can be diagnosed through consistency: genuine preferences manifest stably across equivalent measurement conditions, while artifacts do not.
-Third, the field's current priorities may be inverted in optimizing downstream algorithms while neglecting the validity of inputs they depend on.
-We are not arguing that annotation data is useless or that RLHF should be abandoned.
-As such, assessing measurement validity should precede, or at minimum accompany, efforts to improve what is done with that data.
+First, annotation responses in alignment procedures often represent no real genuine human preference.
+These responses range from carrying no signal to strong signal.
+Second, it is possible to identify the strength of a signal in human preferences using different techniques, namely the consistency of an individual's attitude.
+Third, the priorities of artificial intelligence researchers are inverted, optimizing downstream algorithms while neglecting the validity of inputs they depend on.
+To support our claims, we provide evidence with experiments on two RLHF datasets, PRISM and PluriHarms \citep{kirk2024prism, li2026pluriharms}, showing that human preferences inconsistency is systematic and directionally biased, with filtering of high-inconsistency annotators flipping majority harm classifications for 18.6\% of prompts and shifting mean ratings by 13.2 points.
+We argue that RLHF need not be abandoned, but measurement validity should precede or accompany efforts to improve what is done with annotation data.

 Adopting this position would change how the field operates.
 It would mean building diagnostic structure into preference datasets, developing validity metrics alongside performance metrics, and distinguishing cases where pluralistic tools apply from cases where the problem is preference absence rather than preference heterogeneity.
 It would mean recognizing that the question of what annotation data \textit{contains} is as important as the question of what algorithms \textit{do} with it.
 While we focus on RLHF, this framework applies to any setting where human judgments are treated as ground truth, including constitutional AI, red-teaming, model evaluation, and beyond.
 The behavioral science literature offers a starting point, but the specific challenges of AI alignment will require the ML community to develop new methods.
-We aim to make the case that this investment is necessary.